ilsegaertner/DatePickerApp/README.md

 - **Consistency**: Using Angular Material ensures a uniform design language throughout the application.
 Introducing ngx-bootstrap would have led to inconsistencies in the UI/UX, as it follows different design principles.
 - **Integration**: Angular Material seamlessly integrates with Angular’s core features, making the application more maintainable and easier to develop.
 Switching to ngx-bootstrap would require significant refactoring, increasing the risk of introducing bugs and inconsistencies.
-- **Customization Capability**: Despite initial difficulties, Angular Material is highly customizable.
-With additional time and resources, it is possible to extend its functionalities to meet specific requirements, ensuring a high degree of control over the final design and behavior.
 - **Learning Curve**: Sticking with Angular Material leverages the existing knowledge and experience within the team, avoiding the learning curve associated with adopting a new library like ngx-bootstrap.

 **Conclusion**:

 - **Strategic Decision**: The choice to continue with Angular Material was strategic, focusing on long-term benefits such as maintainability, consistency, and deep integration with Angular’s ecosystem.
+Furthermore, the Angular Material datepicker mirrored the design of the company.
 - **Incremental Improvements**: Acknowledging the current limitations, the decision allows for incremental improvements and iterative enhancements without overhauling the entire codebase.
 - **Commitment to Quality**: This approach underscores a commitment to delivering a high-quality user experience, aligned with modern design principles and the project’s overall aesthetic.